artkonekt/enum/docs/compare.md

 // bool(true)
 ```

-Many developers prefer to avoid using negative conditions in their code
+### Does Not Equal To

-like:
+Many developers prefer to avoid using negative conditions in their code like:

 ```php
 if (!$one->equals($two)) //...